AnaSmolakova/group4_SGT/README.md

 User will be able to fill out the test directly after creating an account or after login.

 Team members:
-Anastasija Smolakova
+Anastasija Smolakova,
-Marina Dzjubenko
+Marina Dzjubenko,
-Viktorija Lietuvnike
+Viktorija Lietuvnike,
 Baiba Plavina